-Amanda Gray is a Managing Associate in Mishcon Private, specialising in Art Law.
-She is valued by her clients for her commercial, flexible approach and depth of knowledge across a diverse range of legal problems that are faced by those operating within the art market and related fields.
+Amanda Gray is a Managing Associate in Mishcon Private, specialising in Art Law and the related field of Luxury Assets.
+She is valued by her clients for her commercial, flexible approach and depth of knowledge across a diverse range of legal problems faced by those operating within the art market and luxury assets fields.

-Her non-contentious work includes: sale and purchase agreements, art collection management, loan and agency agreements, artists' resale rights regulations and bringing new discoveries to the market place.
+In the Art Law and Luxury assets field she assists clients, including collectors, dealers, auction houses, artists, public and private institutions and foundations, with a broad range of contentious and non-contentious issues.
+These include sale and purchase agreements, art and antique collection management, loan and agency agreements, artists' resale rights regulations, special projects and bringing new discoveries to the market place.

-As a leading member of our multi-disciplinary Luxury Assets Group, Amanda provides advice to clients on luxury assets including classic cars, bloodstock to jewellery, each with nuances individual to their respective fields.
+As a leading member of our multi-disciplinary Luxury Assets Group, Amanda provides advice to clients on luxury assets including classic cars, bloodstock and jewellery, each with nuances individual to their respective fields.

 - Assisting an international client with a dispute arising from the importation of Russian icons into the UK

 - Advising a church council on the discovery of a 16th century lost masterwork by Quentin Massys

 - Advising an art dealer on a Holocaust looted art claim by an individual on an Old Master